 People residing in Panchkula mostly speak in Punjabi and Hindi.
 Haryanvi is the state language.
 Metro route is being planned for better convenience of people.

 Morni Hill is the only hill station in Panchkula.
 It is the highest point of Haryana.
 The hill is a part of Shivalik hills.
 Pinjore Gardens is renowned for amazing Mughal Gardens.
 It is also known as Yadavindra Gardens.

 Kasauli in Himachal Pradesh is 30 min drive from Panchkula.
 Natural spring is presesnt at Chaki Mod.
 Cable car ride by the The Timber Trail gives the panoramic view of Panchkula and Chandigarh.
 It carries the tourists to the top of a hill where a resort is situated.
 It houses various recreational activities.

-Gurudwara Nada Sahib is located by the bank of Ghagar River.
-It is named after Nada Shah, who provided who served Guru Govind Singh after he returned from Battle of Bhangani.
-Mansa Devi Temple is a Hindu pilgrimage site, located 8km from Chandigarh.
-Built in 1815A.D., the goddess is trusted for blessing with boons.
+Gurudwara Nada Sahib is located by the bank of Ghagar river.
+It is named after Nada Shah, who served Guru Govind Singh after he returned from the Battle of Bhangani.
+Mansa Devi Temple is a Hindu pilgrimage site, located 8 km from Chandigarh.
+Built in 1815 A.D., the goddess is trusted for blessing with boons.

 Cactus Garden is the largest one in Asia.
 Variety of endangered species are found here.
 Ramgarh Fort was ruled by Chandel rulers which was constructed 360 years back.
 Foothills of Shiwalik hills are dotted with temples.
-Chandi Mandir is 10km from Mansa Devi Temple.
+Chandi Mandir is 10 km from Mansa Devi Temple.
 The name Chandigarh comes from this temple.
 It lies on NH 22.

 Ruins of Bhima Devi Temple are found in Pinjore.
-The location is bewitching as Shiwalik Hills forms the backdrop. archaeology of this temple reflects the work of 11th century and resembles Panchayatan style.
+The location is bewitching as Shiwalik Hills form the backdrop.
+Archaeology of this temple reflects the work of 11th century and resembles Panchayatan style.